omprakash524/Namaste-react/README.md

 there are some cases where using Content Delivery Network (CDN) links can be a advantage, especially for quick prototypes, or when integrating React into existing projects.

+# There were two way to get react in our project
+# 1. By using cdn link and
+# 2. via npm

+# At the end of the day react is a javascript package and it is hosted over npm also

+# But CDN is not a prefer way to bring react and react DOM in project why because fetching from cdn is costly operation it will network call to unpkg.com and it will get react from there
+# But if we have already React in node_modules it would it be easy, we dont have to another network call to React.
+We will have already in our node_modules

 inserting react in our projects
 <script crossorigin src="https://unpkg.com/react@18/umd/react.development.js"></script>